necnec/necnec.github.io/_posts/2023-10-21-self-stealing.md

 ## Budget constraint

 At first glance, everything appears to be good: we have incorporated a simple discount term that can control the delay between impressions.
-However, the trade-off is that our algorithm is likely to spend less.
+However, the trade-off is that the algorithm is likely to spend less.
 Indeed, by discounting our valuations, we may encounter decreased bid prices and win rates, which would naturally result in reduced spending.

 A real production system includes mechanisms for bid scaling to regulate budget allocation.
 Clearly, when we integrate a self-regulating discount factor, bid scaling will increase.
 Consequently, we can anticipate that the new strategy would yield higher bids when the delay from the previous impression is extended, and lower bids in response to frequent bid requests.